 Charlie Brown’s True Meaning of Christmas

-Sometimes I feel like Charlie Brown at Christmas time.
-He was bewildered at the emptiness in a Christmas drowning in commercialism.
-But he was encouraged by a friend who reminded him of what it’s all about.
+Sometimes, during Christmas, I feel like Charlie Brown, who was bewildered at the vanity of the holiest day of the year being drowned in commercialism.
+But he was encouraged by a friend who reminded him what it’s really about.
 Linus illuminated the meaning of Christmas with a passage from scripture.
 Our unlikely hero, strengthened in his conviction, pressed on with his vision.
-With the voice of Linus echoing in his mind, he took pity on a sickly tree.
-He saw something in this tree others could not.
+With the voice of Linus echoing in his mind, Charlie took pity on a sickly tree.
+He saw something in it that others did not.
 He was determined to lift it up to a place of honor.
-His friends looked down on him for believing in this foolish plan, calling him a blockhead.
-In the end, they rallied around him and the tree and gave praise to God.
+His friends looked down on him for believing in this foolish plan and called him a blockhead.
+But in the end, they rallied around him and the tree and gave praise to God.

 Men and women like Charlie Brown, who see the unseen possibilities and follow their dreams will always be seen as fools.
-Like the men from the east who followed the star that brought them to Bethlehem; I’m sure their friends also thought them to be fools.
-I was reading in the 3rd chapter of Mark this morning, where Jesus appointed the 12 apostles.
+Like the men from the east who followed the star that brought them to Bethlehem; I’m sure their friends also considered them fools.
+I was reading the 3rd chapter of Mark this morning, where Jesus appointed the 12 apostles.
 A few verses later, his family said he was out of his mind.
-(Mark 3:21) Translation…Jesus, you’re a blockhead.
+(Mark 3:21) Translated in today’s language, they called Jesus a blockhead.

-So is anyone who follows the road we are on.
+And so is anyone who follows the road we’re on.

 We tell them we hear the voice of God; a voice they’ve never heard.